 - Why do schools handle sexual violence cases at all?
-The criminal justice system prosecutes sexual violence as a criminal matter, but because assault and harassment pose obstacles to students’ access to education — a fundamental civil right — colleges and universities are required to respond to sexual violence and its detrimental effects on campus sexual violence survivors’ life and learning.
+The criminal justice system prosecutes sexual violence as a criminal matter, but because assault and harassment pose obstacles to students’ access to education — a fundamental civil right — colleges and universities are required to respond to sexual violence and its detrimental effects on campus survivors’ life and learning.
+For more info, check out our full answer to this common question here.

 Despite these legal guarantees, schools across the country continue to tolerate campus violence and mistreat survivors.